Queens Chronicle’s 13th annual Holiday Photo Contest

-Our winners have always received passes to a family-friendly performance in or around the city, such as an off-Broadway show, in addition to seeing their photos published.
-With no tickets available during the pandemic, we ask that you remain patient until venues open again and we can give you your prize.
+And please tell us your correct name, where you live and whether you’re an amateur or professional photographer.

-Send your high-resolution digital photos to peterm@qchron.com, saying “contest” somewhere in the subject line, or mail prints to Queens Chronicle Photo Contest, 71-19 80 St., suite 8-201, Glendale, NY 11385.
+The winner or winners will, like us, have to wait patiently for their prize — free passes to a family-friendly performance in or around the city — to become available again.
+Send your entries to PeterM@qchron.com, saying “contest” somewhere in the subject line, or mail prints to Queens Chronicle Photo Contest, 71-19 80 St., suite 8-201, Glendale, NY 11385.
 The deadline is Monday, Jan.
 4. Good luck!

 (0) comments